 Though a collar-county Republican, Schaffer said, “I am very proud and confident voting for a Chicago liberal Democrat.’’

-Oberman will serve out the term of former Metra chairman Brad O’Halloran until fall 2016.
-O’Halloran resigned after the tumult over the $871,000 buyout of former Metra CEO Alex Clifford that O’Halloran had encouraged.
+Oberman was tapped to serve out the term of former Metra chairman Brad O’Halloran until fall 2016.
+O’Halloran ended up resigning followingresigned after the tumult over the $871,000 buyout of former Metra CEO Alex Clifford that O’Halloran had encouraged.

 Emanuel appointed Oberman to fill Chicago’s only seat on the Metra board after forcing the resignation of board member Larry Huggins, who had become embroiled in the Metra patronage scandal.
 At an event at Wells High School on Tuesday morning, Emanuel was clearly happy about Oberman’s selection as chairman.